networktocode/pyntc/README.md

 pyntc is an open source multi-vendor Python library that establishes a common framework for working with different network APIs & device types (including IOS devices)

-It's main purpose to is to simplify the execution of common tasks including:
+It's main purpose is to simplify the execution of common tasks including:
   - Executing commands
   - Copying files
   - Upgrading devices